Federal Employee Representative's Quarterly Railroad Tax Return

 Historical Past-Year Versions of Federal Form CT-2

-We have a total of eight past-year versions of Form CT-2 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of Form CT-2 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form CT-2 (Rev. January 2018)